faznaimov/ETL-project/README.md

 ## Transform:

 (1) Ticketmaster data set clean up
-* icketmaster API was extracted to a CSV file.
+* Ticketmaster API was extracted to a CSV file.
 * Artist names were either none existence or multiple separated by a comma.
 First, dropped all NA artist names and
 * then separated artists column by comma and only took the first column then replaced in as Artists column on DF.
-* Cleaned up excessive equation marks and brackets from the original API data.
+* Cleaned up excessive quotation marks and brackets from the original API data.